Levi2288/Discord-Spammer/README.md

 # How it works

 Use it and found out

-But the spammer uses 2 sec delay between each message to prevend discord rate limiting your account If you want add more lines to the `words.txt`
+The spammer uses 2 sec delay between each message to prevend discord rate limiting your account

+If you want add more lines to the `words.txt`

 What does the `words.txt` contains rn?